Jack Gallagher (oilman): Personal life

 Gallagher was made an Officer of the Order of Canada in 1983.
 After leaving Dome, he dedicated his time largely to political causes, helping to found the Reform Party of Canada.
 Gallagher was known for his affable personality and famous smile, being given the nickname "Smilin' Jack."
 In August 1949 he married Kathleen Marjorie Stewart (1919-2011), who was originally from Red Deer, Alberta.
 They, along with their three sons, lived in a house located at 4315 Britannia Drive in Calgary's mid-century Britannia neighbourhood.
+He died from cancer at a hospice in Calgary on December 16, 1998.
 The house remains largely original today and has been featured in local architectural tours.
 Gallagher's personal papers are held at the Glenbow Museum as the Jack Gallagher fonds.